thephpleague/commonmark/docs/2.0/extensions/mentions.md

 Examples of using string-based URL templates can be seen in the usage example above - you simply provide a `string` to the `generator` option.

 Note that the URL template must be a string, and that the `%s` placeholder will be replaced by whatever the user enters after the prefix (in this case, `@`).
-You can use any prefix, regex pattern, or URL template you want!
+You can use any prefix, regex pattern (without opening/closing delimiter or modifiers), or URL template you want!

 ## Custom Callback-Based Parsers